-With the upcoming 2020 legislation changes and continued environmentally focused regulation, Septic Tanks are a thing of the past.
+With recent legislation changes and continued environmentally-focused regulation, Septic Tanks are a thing of the past.
 Sewage Treatment Plants are the future.
-Call the expert installers on 0800 3101092 to arrange a FREE quote or Contact us here.
+Call the expert installers on 0800 3101092 to arrange a FREE quote or contact us here.

 The Sewage Treatment Plant Installation journey with Homeseptic.

 WHAT ARE THE KEY FEATURES OF OUR INSTALL SERVICE?

 We offer a quick easy and professional installation service with all the key features and guarantees you would expect at market leading prices:

 - You get in contact and arrange a FREE quotation.

 - We visit, discuss the options available to you and carry out a site assessment.
 At this point, you may require a percolation test, we will discuss this option if necessary with you as there will be a cost associated.

 - If you would like to proceed with the work we carry out a full survey of your property and perform a percolation test to ensure our preferred solution is viable.

 - The installation starts, we normally book in a full week for the job.

 - On the first day of the installation, the lead engineer (who you will have already met) will take you through the planned schedule of works.
 Generally, you will need to be available on Friday for sign off.